 What is my biggest minimalism regret?

-This is a tough question, because I love everything about living simple and intentional.
+This is a tough question because I love everything about living simply and intentionally.
 But after some thinking, I think I know what my biggest minimalism regret is…

 My biggest minimalism regret is thinking I needed to change everything all at one time versus changing one thing at a time.
 When transitioning into a minimalist lifestyle, certain things are brought to your attention, such as: